 How to make Thai fried cauliflower rice?

-When you notice that shrimps are becoming orange colored, push onion and shrimps on one side and scramble eggs.
+When you notice that shrimp are becoming orange colored, push onion and shrimp on one side and scramble eggs.

 When you are done with eggs, add riced cauliflower, powdered garlic and sauces.
 Stir everything for 2 minutes, add chopped green onion, stir and eat!

 For extra flavor and to add more fat to your meal, drizzle finished fried cauliflower rice with non refined sesame oil or peanut oil.
 That gives more flavor besides healthy fats.
 If you want to have more flavor and smell, you can add some fresh lime juice on top.